newrelic/newrelic-php-agent/docs/development.md

 ## Code coverage

-The build system supports compiling the agent with the capability to generage [`gcov`](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) code coverage profiling data, which can be used to generate code coverage reports.
+The build system supports compiling the agent with the capability to generate [`gcov`](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) code coverage profiling data, which can be used to generate code coverage reports.
 `ENABLE_COVERAGE` environmental variable controls this capability.